igor-baiborodine/campsite-booking-go/readme/README.md

 $ docker compose -f docker/docker-compose.yml up -d postgres
 ```

-* Once it's been verified that the database is up and running, launch the `Run/Debug Configuration`
+* Once it's been verified that the database is up and running, launch the `Run/Debug` configuration
   created in the previous steps.

 ### Run with Docker Compose